heyitsmoon/ratemyprofessors-webscraper/readme.md

 # Rate My Professors Web Scraper
 I started this project with the motivation to learn web scraping.
 The website https://www.ratemyprofessors.com is a helpful website that allows you to view a professors rating given to them by students who have left a review along with a quality and difficulty score.

-This app allows you to collect all of the reviews given to a professor and neatly export them to a csv file.
-From this cvs file you can look at all the collective data and make an informed decision on whether you want to take their class in a following semester.
+This app allows you to collect all of the reviews given to a professor and neatly export them to a xlsx file.
+From this xlsx file you can look at all the collective data and make an informed decision on whether you want to take their class in a following semester.

-This app can also be used like I have to give yourself a dataset that I can use to practice data sorting in excel. (see last image)

 ## Setup